autokitteh/kittehub/samples/google/gemini/README.md

 ## How It Works

-1. Send an HTTP GET request to trigger the workflow.
+1. Generate content using Gemini and log the response.
-2. The workflow prints the responses of Gemini
+2. Conduct interactive chats with Gemini and log the responses.

 ## Deployment & Configuration